ugeneunipro/docs/content/query-designer/query-designer-schema-file-format/body-query-designer-element/element-description/constraint-element-description.md

 depending on the subelement the constraint is imposed on.

-Also you should specify the constraint type parameter (currently the only available type is _distance_):
+You should also specify the constraint type parameter (currently, the only available type is _distance_):

 type: distance;